-- discover and develop new drugs, diagnostics,
+- discover and develop new drugs, diagnostics, and research products

-- improve their drug pipelines
+- improve your drug pipelines

-and evaluate potential partners
+- identify and evaluate potential partners

-- develop new applications for their technologies
+- develop new applications for your technologies

 - penetrate new markets